CristianDavideConte/universalSmoothScroll/docs/HowItWorks.md

 let myCustomEase = EASE_IN_OUT_QUINT(animationDuration)

 //myCustomEase will control the easing of
-//all the scroll-animations on the x-axis of myContainer uss.setXStepLengthCalculator(myCustomEase, myContainer)
+//all the scroll-animations on the y-axis of myContainer uss.setYStepLengthCalculator(myCustomEase, myContainer)

 EASE_IN_OUT_QUINT = ... //this will give you an error because the library is read-only
 ```